It’s Fall. Fact. It’s Sunday morning. Fact. There are were two yellow, freestone farmers’ market peaches sitting in my cobalt blue fruit bowl. Fact.

 Standing at the sink in my sleeping tee and naked feet, rinsing the cinnamon-speckled dishes clean, this felt right to me.
 A million and one thoughts travel through my head every day, from group projects to relationships and my life plan.

-I pulled the the perfectly-rounded, golden muffins from their warm haven and placed them on the cooling rack for a handful of minutes as I finished putting my clean laundry away.
+I pulled the perfectly-rounded, golden muffins from their warm haven and placed them on the cooling rack for a handful of minutes as I finished putting my clean laundry away.
 Sunday morning, 7:30am, and I’m already doing chores.
 Yes, that is me.

 I plucked two attractive muffins from the well-used tin and sat down with my iced coffee just as my hungry tummy began to grumble.
 I pulled the biodegradable muffin papers away gently from the warm bread with ease and carefully broke a chunk from the top, studded with gooey peaches and crunchy pecans.

-Every day brings the unknown – my mind questions and and boy does it wonder.
+Every day brings the unknown – my mind questions and and boy does it wander.
 It’s a chaotic world out there; some days we may feel more connected to those around us… and some day we may feel lost from ourselves.

 Today at 7:30am, as I quietly fed myself a nutrient-rich breakfast that I had made from scratch, I felt connected to the earth – preparing my own food from local, organic produce – but more importantly, I felt connected to who I am.